Zax-ZX81/sha-match/README.md

 ## Sha-match
-A simple system for cataloguing and managing files using _SHA256_.
+A system for cataloguing and managing files using _SHA256_.

 ### Synopsis